 3) Do you still want that?

-According to SHRM, two main reasons employees quit their job in 2022 are related to management: lack of career development and advancement and having uncaring and uninspiring leaders.
-If managers have access to the proper tools, they can implement more efficient ways to support their employees and create a healthy workplace.
+According to SHRM, two leading causes of employee disengagement are poor leadership and limited career growth.
+Providing managers with tools like climate surveys, pulse surveys, and eSuggestion Boxes enables them to gather valuable insights.
+These tools help managers identify and address areas of concern, creating a culture of trust and collaboration.
 For example, having leadership send a climate survey or culture pulse to managers and employees on their team will give them a good scope of what is going on and where a disconnect could be happening.
 Asking carefully crafted exit interview questions is an excellent way to gain insight.
 An eSuggestion Box is a modern way to capture feedback and channel conversations to the relevant individuals.

 Start Employee Retention Strategies Here